MinecraftForge/Documentation/docs/datagen/server/dynamicregistries.md

 A `RegistrySetBuilder` is responsible for building all dynamic registry objects to be used within the game.
 The builder can add a new entry for a registry, which can then register objects to that registry.

 First, a new instance of a `RegistrySetBuilder` can be initialized by calling the constructor.
-Then, the `#add` method can be called to handle a specific registry for registration.
-The `#add` method takes in the `ResourceKey` of the registry, a `RegistryBootstrap` consumer containing the `BootstapContext` to register the objects, and an optional `Lifecycle` argument to indicate the registry's current lifecycle status.
+Then, the `#add` method (which takes in the `ResourceKey` of the registry, a `RegistryBootstrap` consumer containing the `BootstapContext` to register the objects, and an optional `Lifecycle` argument to indicate the registry's current lifecycle status) can be called to handle a specific registry for registration.

 ```java
 new RegistrySetBuilder()